leanprover-community/blog/posts/backstage-with-pechersky.md

 backstage interviews with mathlib's active contributors!

 Today, Johan Commelin interviews Yakov Pechersky.
+The first half of the interview's video was lost, so it was "recovered" via written communication.

 JMC: **Please tell us a bit about yourself, about your background.**